AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   shape.

   - MultiRocket is not to be confused with a multivariate version of the default ROCKET.
-All three variants have multivariate versions.
+Both variants have univariate and multivariate versions.

 ``` python
 # Create RocketClassifier